marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Found that after all changes and with disabled SmartScreen - URL is opened good with Internet Explorer 11.

 But anyway with trouble result during scipts (powershell).
+Sounds that TLS1.2 is needed.

 Tries to re-check about reason and I decided to use/create such changes to .bat-file like workaround-fix: